Slendeaway/NoFishing/README.md

 CONFIG:

--deathChance is the denominator of the fraction 1/deathChance.
+-deathChance: The denominator of the fraction 1/deathChance.
 Higher values = less deaths.

+-deathMessages: Custom death messages.
+Please keep the formatting if you plan to add your own.

+-xpLost: Toggles whether or not you keep your xp on death.

+-itemsLost: Toggles whether or not you keep your items on death.

 //

 TODO:

--Add item/xp loss to configs.

--Add custom death messages to configs.
+Major update.
+Different ways to prevent afk fishing planned.